 Bergunden Freesia 'Bordeaux'

-These hardy South African bulbs enjoy cool winters (when they initiate buds), then begin their seasonal growth with the warm, moist soils of autumn, growing foliage through winter, then flowering late winter into spring, avoiding the heat.
+These hardy South African bulbs enjoy cool winters (when they initiate buds), then begin their seasonal growth with the warm, moist soils of autumn, budding foliage through winter, then flowering late winter into spring, avoiding the heat.
 They go into dormancy as the weather warms, when a hot, dry summer is appreciated.
 They should naturalise Perth to Adelaide, Victoria, Tasmania and along the NSW East coast north to Newcastle.
 In other areas they may be suitable annuals.

-We recommend planting them somewhere that you can appreciate their delightful fragrance.
 The blooms can last up to three weeks in a vase and are best picked as the first flower opens.
 Yellow, blue and white are the longest lasting - but only by a day or two.

-From planting, Freesias average 90-120 days to flower - quicker in warm weather.
-Freesias are easy to grow bulbs that are vigorous and hardy by nature.
-They grow best in a sunny spot with protection from the hot afternoon sun in a well drained soil.
+We recommend planting them somewhere that you can appreciate their delightful fragrance.
+From planting, Freesias average 90-120 days to flower, they are quicker in warm weather.
+Freesias grow best in a sunny spot with protection from the hot afternoon sun in a well drained soil.
 If they are not getting enough light they will flop over.
 They are best planted in groups around 3-5cm apart.

 In pots use a good quality potting mix and add a bit of extra potash/tomato fertiliser, liquid is ideal every couple of weeks.
 Ensure you keep the pots moist, especially once they begin to grow as pots dry out easily and quickly and this may halt the flowering.
-Also if the pots get too hot then flowering will stop.
+Also if the pots get too hot, then their flowering will stop.
 The pots should be tall as the plants have a long tap root.
 Plant them around 3-5cm apart for a nice full show.

 Code | FFRBBD |